philipbelesky/groundhog/site/plugin.md

 ---
 layout:     page
 title:      Plugin
-excerpt:    A plugin for Grasshopper — a visual programming tool for the Rhinoceros modeler.
+excerpt:    A plugin for Grasshopper — the visual programming tool for the Rhinoceros modeler.
 ---

-## Download and Install
+# Download and Install

 {% include download.html %}